Biography

 1938

-Aloma is published by the Institució de les Lletres Catalanes (Institution of Catalan Letters) in Barcelona.
-Mercè Rodoreda travels to Prague with the writer Francesc Trabal for the reintroduction of the PEN Club of Catalonia, and there she reads a greeting written by the poet Carles Riba.
+The Institució de les Lletres Catalanes (Institute of Catalan Literature) published Aloma, consolidating Mercè’s reputation as a writer.
+She travelled to Prague with Francesc Trabal in representation of the PEN Club of Catalonia, reading a greeting there written by the poet Carles Riba.
+Andreu Rodoreda i Sallent, Mercè’s father, died.

 1939